Web3-Builders-Alliance/Ben-CosmWasm-Q1-2023/Capstone/README.md

 ---
 ## Other Notes

 In all, these contracts are MVPs, and much more could be done with them.
 Their ideas could be expanded upon greatly.
-If you would like to contribute, please make a PR or send me a message; I'd love to ideate.
+If you would like to contribute, please make a PR or send me a message; I'd love to talk product!